-- The price of any derivative on a non-dividend-paying stock must satisfy a partial differential equation. - The key step is recognizing that the same random process drives both securities. - As their prices are perfectly correlated, we figure out the amount of stock such that the gain from it offsets exactly the loss from the derivative. - The removal of uncertainty forces the portfolio's return to be the riskless rate.
+- The price of any derivative on a non-dividend-paying stock must satisfy a partial differential equation (PDE). - The key step is recognizing that the same random process drives both securities. - As their prices are perfectly correlated, we figure out the amount of stock such that the gain from it offsets exactly the loss from the derivative. - The removal of uncertainty forces the portfolio's return to be the riskless rate. - PDEs allow many numerical methods to be applicable.